curator-wik/common-docs/update_package_structure.md

 # Update Package Structure
-_Working Draft of an in-progress feature.
-Subject to change._

-Update packages are specific directory structures of files typically distributed in Phar archives.
+Update packages are specific directory structures of files typically distributed in zip archives.
 This document describes the directories and files that comprise a valid update package.

-A single update package may contain sufficient patches to update installations that are one or several releases old.
-The number of previous releases a given package supports is up to its creator.
+A single update package may contain information about one or more previous releases, allowing a single update package to be applicable to installations one or several releases old.

-Besides being a directory tree archive format, Phar supports storage of user-defined archive- and file-level metadata.
-Many opportunities to use phar metadata storage (example: name of the application it applies to) are intentionally avoided to improve simplicity of archive creation and examination with standard tools.
-Consequently, update packages include a number of small files that capture such information.
+In this case, updates are applied iteratively and in-order through the past releases up to the latest.
+It is also of course possible to craft a cpkg that directly updates an application from a very old release to the current version, but this cpkg would be useful only for users with exactly the very old release it was created for.

 ## Update package root
 The following is a description of files and directories at the package root.